enkidevs/curriculum/python/python-core/looping/break-and-continue-statements.md

 Broken away!
 ```

-Python's `continue` statement is used to skip only one iteration[1] of the loop.
+Python's `continue` statement is used to skip only one iteration[1] of a loop.

 The code execution will proceed to the beginning of next loop iteration.